pyenvstudio/py-env-studio/docs/usage.md

 4. Select packages to update:
    - **Ctrl + Click** to select multiple specific packages
    - **Ctrl + A** to select all packages
-5. Click **Update Selected** to upgrade the chosen packages to their latest versions
+5. Click **Update Selected** to upgrade the chosen packages to their latest versions.

 ---